 Luckily it's been a tradition in D&D since the beginning to offer an entire manual full of monsters to use, so having a combat-centric game means you'll be pretty well covered for level design concerns.
 But when it comes to other activities, there tends to be gaps.

 A major, glaring one is the scarcity of good wilderness adventure content in mainstream gaming these days.
-Focus moved away from it in 3E D&D and it's never come back.
-It's one of the most frequently criticized parts of 5E D&D. I'm planning on making a ridiculously long series of posts about it at some point.
-They're in my drafts folder slowly growing, don't worry.
-But I'm gunna jump the gun a bit and talk about how this concept of Game Design vs Level Design is relevant.
+Focus moved away from it decades ago and it's never come back.
+It's one of the most frequently criticized parts of 5E D&D. Let's take a gander at this post on r/dndnext.
+I'll pull some helpful quotes.

 Think about the balance.
 Some people like simple rules that don't get in the way, and instead want to focus all their energy on making good-ass content to play in.
 Other people really like systems and challenge that's derived from the rules themselves and how they apply.
 I would say that an RPG with really good game design can be considered a "strong" system when it's doing a lot to create interesting gameplay just by merely using the rules in their most basic form.
 A good magic system is usually interesting and challenging to use on its own.
 A good slot-based encumbrance system can always provide a little bit of extra challenge to deal with when used no matter what's happening in the adventure.
 A kingdom-management game can often be quite self-sustaining in its challenge just with the built-in limitations of how little the players can accomplish vs how much they need to accomplish to stay afloat.